Multiprecision computations with Schwarz methods: Algebraic Schwarz methods

-We say that $A$ is a \emph{nonsingular $M$-matrix}, provided that the off-diagonal elements of $A$ are non-positive and all elements of the inverse are non-negative, i.e., $A-\mathrm{diag}(A) \leq 0$ and $A^{-1} \geq 0$, where the inequalities are understood element-wise, see~\cite[Chapter 6]{berman1994nonnegative} or~\cite[Section 2.5]{horn1994topics} for further details and references.
+Based on~\eqref{eqn_SecIntro_SM_IterOperator_T}, we see that convergence (or divergence) for a particular choice of the method is determined by the spectral radius $\rho(T_{\star})$, which has been studied in detail for certain classes of matrices $A$.
+To that end, we denote a \emph{symmetric, positive-definite} or \emph{SPD} matrix $A$ by $A \succ 0$.
+Recall that $A$ is a \emph{nonsingular $M$-matrix}, provided that the off-diagonal elements of $A$ are non-positive and all elements of the inverse are non-negative, i.e., $A-\mathrm{diag}(A) \leq 0$ and $A^{-1} \geq 0$, where the inequalities are understood element-wise, see~\cite[Chapter 6]{berman1994nonnegative} or~\cite[Section 2.5]{horn1994topics} for further details and references.
 In the rest of the paper we will simply say {\em an $M$-matrix} meaning a nonsingular $M$-matrix.
-We finish this section by recalling convergence results for the classical Schwarz methods for these two classes of matrices.
+We finish this section by recalling convergence results for the classical Schwarz methods for these two classes of matrices, and where exact arithmetic is assumed.